 Online Classroom Sessions are on Friday and Saturday evenings from 6:00-8:00PM.
 Sailing Sessions are on two consecutive Saturday and Sundays.
 Morning 9:00AM-12:30PM or afternoon 1:30-5:00PM Sailing Sessions are chosen at checkout.
 A new course starts every other Friday, with the exception of some holiday weekends.

 Learn to sail in one week!
-Monday evening through Friday afternoon.
+Monday morning through Thursday afternoon.

 This format meets twice a week for four weeks, alternating evening Online Classroom Sessions and late afternoon Sailing Sessions.